microsoft/ignite-learning-paths-training-ops/ops40/demo-guide.md

 - Expand the build stage and demonstrate the condition
 - Feel free to demonstrate anything else that you have time for etc.

-At this point, move back into the slide deck while the pipeline runs.
+Move back into the slide deck while the pipeline runs.

 ## Demo 2